Basic Troubleshooting Steps

 My TV screen is black.

 Verify that the power to your TV is on.
 To turn on your TV with the Skitter TV remote press the TV button on the remote.

-- Verify that the power to the set-top box is on.
-(See Basic Troubleshooting Step 1 above for instructions.)
-Proceed to Reboot the Set-top Box Step 3 if your problem has not been resolved.
+- Verify that the power to the set-top box is on (see Basic Troubleshooting Step 1 above for instructions).

 My TV screen is blue.

-Make sure the TV is on the right input.
-(See Basic Troubleshooting Step 5 above for instructions.)
+Make sure the TV is on the correct input (see Basic Troubleshooting Step 5 above for instructions).
 Verify that all other devices such as a VCR or DVD player are turned off.

 Must my TV be set to Channel 3 or 4 for Skitter TV to work?

 Usually your TV will need to be on Channel 3 or 4.
-This will be determined by what is selected in the hardware settings of the set-top box (STB).
-(Many newer TVs have dedicated inputs that are not dependent on the TV channel.)
+This will be determined by what is selected in the hardware settings of the set-top box.
+Many newer TVs have dedicated inputs that are not dependent on the TV channel.